 The Stage Rack I/O section consists of 12 slots that accept modular input cards or output cards.
-The first 6 slots (A-F) of the Stage Rack accept SRI (input) cards only.
-The last 6 slots (G-M) accept SRO (output) cards only.
+The first 6 slots (A-F) of the Stage Rack accept input cards only (such as SRI and DSI cards).
+The last 6 slots (G-M) accept output cards only (such as SRO and DSO cards).